mjeffin/rheamammen/content/post/2024/Aug/christian-life.md

 ---
-title: The day i choice to be a christian !
+title: The day i choice to be a christian
 date: 2024-08-18
-tags: ["musings"]
 image : "/img/choices.jpeg"
 Description  : "Being able to chose is true freedom.
-It can be internal or external strongholds, but take sometime to decide "would you still do it if..." and that includes in our believes as well! "
+It can be internal or external strongholds, \"but take sometime to decide would you still do it if...\" and that includes in our believes as well! "
 ---

 Religion, spirituality, belief, and ideologies are very personal.
 The moment they interfere with choice and become imposing, either for oneself or others, they defeat the purpose and become a pain .